-Aquatic growth can accumulate rapidly on the depth transducer's face and impede or freeze the paddlewheel's rotation reducing performance within weeks.
-Clean the insert with a Scotch-Brite® scour pad and mild household detergent, being careful to avoid scratching the depth transducer.
-If fouling is severe, remove the paddlewheel (see step #1 below).
-Lightly wet sand it with fine grade wet/dry paper.
+Aquatic growth can accumulate rapidly on the sensor's face reducing performance within weeks.
+Clean the insert with a Scotch-Brite® scour pad and mild household detergent, being careful to avoid making scratches.
+If fouling is severe, lightly wet sand it with fine grade wet/dry paper.